d7omdev/clipse-gui/README.md

   - **Search in Preview:** Find and highlight text within preview content with match counter and navigation (Ctrl+F).
 - **Copy:** Copy any item from the history back to the system clipboard.
 - **Compact Mode:** Minimal UI mode with reduced padding, hidden search bar until needed, and denser layout with optimized spacing.
+- **Hover to Select:** Automatically select list items when hovering over them with the mouse for faster navigation without clicking.
 - **Paste on Enter (Optional):** Configure the application to automatically simulate a paste (Ctrl+V) into the previously focused application after selecting an item with Enter.
 Requires helper tools (`wtype` for Wayland, `xdotool` for X11).
 - **Wayland & X11 Support:** Uses configurable external tools for clipboard interaction, supporting both display server protocols.
 - **Lazy Loading:** Loads history items incrementally for better performance with large history files.